 4th Annual Mardi Gras in Memphis Crawfish Boil & Carnival – cancelled

 Enjoy a traditional Louisiana-style boil with corn, sausage, onions, and potatoes prepared by Cajun crawfish master Shannon Runnels at this crawfish festival.
 Expect bouncy castles, games, music, a dunk tank, and fun for kids.
 The event is fundraiser for the six campuses of Compass Community Schools.
 If you want to pick up your mudbugs and go, there will be a drive-thru this year in the circle drive on McLean from 1 p.m. until they run out.

 Memphis and Mid-South Restaurants That Serve Crawfish

-The Crawfish Shack Food Truck sets up at 1375 N. Germantown Parkway on weekends, usually selling by the pound and in plates until they sell out.
+The Crawfish Shack Food Truck sets up at the Dixie Pickers store on weekends, usually selling by the pound and in plates until they sell out.
 Watch their FB page for schedule, availability, and prices.

 Southbound Seafood is a crawdaddy shack on wheels that usually serves boiled crawfish Fridays through Sundays.
-Right now (as of February 27, 2019) they’re just selling live crawfish via pre-order and hope to have the food truck out soon.
-I hear they usually posted up at Houston Levee and Walnut Grove, but check their Facebook for more info.
+They’re usually posted up at Houston Levee and Walnut Grove, but check their Facebook for more info.

 Ellis Seafood (1379 Getwell) sells fresh, live crawfish by the pound when in season.
 Call ahead.

-Memphis Crawfish Company in Olive Branch serves crawfish starting at noon on Fridays, Saturdays, and Sundays.
-They’ve also opened a second truck that’s up at the SmartMart at White Station and Park (5133 Park) open every Saturday and Sunday from lunch ’til they’re gone.
+Memphis Crawfish Company in Olive Branch served crawfish starting at noon on Fridays, Saturdays, and Sundays last year, but no word on 2020 yet.
+They had a second truck that’s up at the SmartMart at White Station and Park (5133 Park) open every Saturday and Sunday from lunch ’til they’re gone.